For Colored Girls

-For Colored Girls is a 2010 American drama film adapted from Ntozake Shange's 1975 original choreopoem for colored girls who have considered suicide / when the rainbow is enuf.
-Written, directed and co-produced by Tyler Perry, the film features an ensemble cast which includes Janet Jackson, Whoopi Goldberg, Phylicia Rashad, Thandiwe Newton, Loretta Devine, Anika Noni Rose, Tessa Thompson, Kimberly Elise, Kerry Washington, and Macy Gray.
+For Colored Girls is a 2010 American drama film written, directed, and produced by Tyler Perry, and is adapted from Ntozake Shange's 1975 original choreopoem "For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf".
+The film features an ensemble cast including Janet Jackson, Whoopi Goldberg, Phylicia Rashad, Thandiwe Newton, Loretta Devine, Anika Noni Rose, Tessa Thompson, Kimberly Elise, and Kerry Washington.
+The film was originally to be directed by Nzingha Stewart, and her screenplay adaptation is part of the Barnard archives.
+Stewart served as an executive producer on Perry’s adaptation Shange’s work.

-The film's ensemble consists of ten women of color, seven of whom are based on the play's seven characters, only known by colour (e.g. "lady in red", "lady in brown", and "lady in yellow"), and explores their lives and struggles as women of color.
-Like its source material, each character deals with a different personal conflict, such as love, abandonment, rape, infidelity, and abortion.
+The film's ensemble cast consists of ten Black women—seven of whom correspond to Shange's color-coded "Ladies"—and explores their experiences as women of color.
+Each character deals with a different personal conflict, such as love, abandonment, rape, infidelity, and abortion.
 It was the first film to be produced by 34th Street Films, an imprint of Tyler Perry Studios, and the first R-rated film directed by Perry.
-With a budget of $21 million, For Colored Girls was released on November 5, 2010, by Lionsgate Films, and made $38 million.